-During their service, members of the 6888th Central Postal Battalion were awarded the WWII Victory Medal, the European African American Middle Eastern Campaign Medal, and the Good Conduct Medal.
-However, there wasn’t a public ceremony when the unit was disbanded at Fort Dix in 1946.
-This was similar to the treatment of other African American units, who were never afforded the same attention as white servicemen.
+During their service, members of the 6888th Central Postal Battalion were awarded the WWII Victory Medal, the European African American Middle Eastern Campaign Medal and the Good Conduct Medal.
+However, there wasn’t a public ceremony when the unit was disbanded at Fort Dix, New Jersey in 1946.
+This was similar to the treatment of other African-American units, who were never afforded the same attention as White servicemen.

-It wasn’t until recently that the 6888th began receiving recognition for its efforts.
-In 2009, the battalion was honored at the Women in Military Service for America Memorial at Arlington National Cemetery, and in 2016, the unit was inducted into the U.S. Army Women’s Hall of Fame.
+It wasn’t until recently that the 6888th began receiving recognition.
+In 2009, the battalion was honored at the Women in Military Service for America Memorial at Arlington National Cemetery, and, in 2016, the unit was inducted into the US Army Women’s Hall of Fame.

 In 2018, a monument dedicated to the battalion was erected in Buffalo Soldier Military Park at Fort Leavenworth, Kansas.
-It’s a 25-inch bronze bust of Commanding Officer Charity Adams, and it features pictures, a list of its members, a panel for those who donated at least $6,888.88, and eight black granite panels highlighting the unit’s lineage.
+It’s a 25-inch bronze bust of Commanding Officer Charity Adams and features pictures, a list of members, a panel for those who donated at least $6,888.88 and eight black granite panels highlighting the unit’s lineage.

 As well, the 6888th was awarded the Meritorious Unit Commendation in 2019, and there are plans to introduce a bill in New York that would rename a post office in Buffalo after Indiana Hunt-Martin, a member who died in 2020.

-On February 12, 2021, Republican Senator Jerry Moran introduced bipartisan legislation to award the Congressional Gold Medal to members of the 6888th Central Postal Directory Battalion.
-It was unanimously passed by members of the U.S. Senate.
+On February 12, 2021, Sen. Jerry Moran (R-Kansas) introduced bipartisan legislation to award the Congressional Gold Medal to members of the 6888th Central Postal Directory Battalion.
+It was unanimously passed by members of the US Senate.

-“These women were trailblazers, and it is past time that we officially recognize them for their incredible contribution to our troops during World War II,” said Democratic Senator Maggie Hassan, who co-sponsored the bill.
+“These women were trailblazers, and it is past time that we officially recognize them for their incredible contribution to our troops during World War II,” said Sen. Maggie Hassan (D-New Hampshire), who co-sponsored the bill.